No-fault insurance: Proponents of no-fault insurance

+Critics of no-fault insurance

 Critics of no-fault insurance argue that dangerous drivers not paying for the damage they cause encourages risky behavior, with only raised premiums and a higher risk rating as the potential consequence, and no jury awards or legal settlements.

+In regions where no-fault insurance has been introduced, protesters have raised concerns about the loss of legal rights and limits on compensation.
+For example, in British Columbia, rallies were held in Vancouver and Victoria following ICBC's transition to its Enhanced Care model, with opponents arguing that removing most lawsuit rights leaves seriously injured victims without meaningful legal recourse.

 Detractors of no-fault insurance also point out that legitimate victims with subtle handicaps find it difficult to seek recovery.
 Another criticism is that some no-fault jurisdictions have among the highest automobile-insurance premiums in the country, but this may be more a matter of effect than cause: the financial savings from no-fault may simply make it more popular in areas with higher automobile-collision risk, or high insurance rates may cause more drivers to go uninsured, increasing the attraction of a no-fault system.

+Another criticism of No-Fault is the higher incidence of auto insurance fraud.
+When analyzing the number of cases of fraud by medical providers and personal injury lawyers in the U.S., states that mandate No-Fault insurance have fraud rates that are higher than other traditional tort states.